zinga331/simon-db/README.md

 }
 ```

 This will require you to set these variables in your development and production environments before you can successfully execute.
-For Linux systems you can add your credentials for all users by modifying the `/etc/environment` file
+For your production environment, you can add your credentials for all users by modifying the `/etc/environment` file

 ```
 sudo vi /etc/environment